abinayasangeetha/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-### Algorithm:
+## Algorithm
-1. Import pandas, numpy and mathplotlib.pyplot.
+1. Import the required library and read the Dataframe
-2. Trace the best fit line and calculate the cost function.
+2. Write a function Compute Cost to generate the cost function
-3. Calculate the gradient descent and plot the graph for it.
+3. Perform iterations of gradient steps with learning rate
-4. Predict the profit for two population sizes.
+4. Plot the cost function using gradient descent and generate the required Graph

 ## Program:
 ```